Grand Designs New Zealand

 Grand Designs New Zealand is a New Zealand television series.
 It is based on the British television series Grand Designs and it was originally presented by the architect Chris Moller and aired on TV3.
-Following Moller's departure after the 6th season, it was confirmed that architect Tom Webster will take over from the 7th season in 2022, which would air on TVNZ 1.
 It began airing in New Zealand on 4 October 2015.

+Following Moller's departure after the sixth season, it was confirmed that architect Tom Webster would take over from the sixth season in 2022, which would air on TVNZ 1.
+The eighth series, with Webster as host, began screening on TVNZ 1 on 24 October 2023.

 Format

 The series' presenter follows the progress of interesting and ambitious house building projects, speaking with the owners and tracking the ups and downs of the design, construction and moving in.